-Wish Carefully illustrates the logical consequences of the Death Eaters winning the war: it turns that the Light lost to them on purpose, because they exiled all Light supporters and muggleborn they have no economy or people to lord over and Dark wizards tend to be the very bottom or very top of society.
+In Wish Carefully it turns that the Light lost to them on purpose, and because they exiled all Light supporters and muggleborn they have no economy or people to lord over and Dark wizards tend to be the very bottom or very top of society.
 Their society is slowly dying off due to frequent inbreeding and social mores preventing large families.

-You're on my side? shows the logical conclusion of leaving little Harry Potter with so-called guardians who hate him and don't care if he lives or dies.
+You're on my side? shows what happens when leaving little Harry Potter with so-called guardians who hate him and don't care if he lives or dies.

-This trope is the entire premise of An Alternate Keitaro Urashima.
-Keitaro refuses to run the Hinata Inn since, not only are several of the girls violent and don't want him there, he's got his own life to live and can't devote that kinda time to running the dorm.
+In An Alternate Keitaro Urashima Keitaro refuses to run the Hinata Inn since, not only are several of the girls violent and don't want him there, he's got his own life to live and can't devote that kinda time to running the dorm.
 When Granny Hina tries to play the childhoodpromise card, Keitaro points out that you can hardly expect someone to stick by a promise they made when they were five.
 And finally, Naru's and Motoko's chronic violence comes back to bite them both.
 Naru is treated as a pariah after several students see her punch out Keitaro while he's talking to Mutsumi.
 And Motoko is arrested for assault with a deadly weapon when she attacks Keitaro with her katana.

-Kaolla Su in For His Own Sake decides to "cheer up" the guests at an inn by chasing them with exploding Mecha-tamas.
+Kaolla Su decides to "cheer up" the guests at an inn by chasing them with exploding Mecha-tamas.
 Dozens are injured, the inn is nearly destroyed, and Kaolla is arrested as a terrorist.

-Love Hina: Like It Could Have Been loves this trope.
-When the girls angrily declare that they'd never let a man be their manager, Keitaro leaves, having compromised with his parents (and thus not being forced to live at the Hinata Sou).
+In Love Hina: Like It Could Have Been, when the girls angrily declare that they'd never let a man be their manager, Keitaro leaves, having compromised with his parents (and thus not being forced to live at the Hinata Sou).
 Later Kitsune is told to either pay her rent by the end of the month or find a new place to live, and both Motoko and Naru are smart enough to rein in their hatred of men so carpenters can fix the damage Su's inventions have caused.